 My connection to The Mindful Heart and The Council of Ancient Ones has ended up being the most wonderful blessing in my life.

-As an academic who oversaw a program called 'Language and Thinking,' opening to channeling was not so hard, but allowing it and believing it from the mind's perspective was a challenge like no other.
+As an academic who oversaw a program called 'Language and Thinking,' opening to channeling consciously was hard.
 There was a lot of trial and error, resistance, loads of ‘am I just making this up’ and plenty of ‘How do I know if I’m doing this right?’

-But continually, I was compassionately guided through so many fears to gain the confidence in connection that helped me and nurtured me and has continued to teach me so very much to this day.
-And to those who first first ventured forward to be a part of the dialogue with The Mindful Heart, I am immensely and profoundly grateful for everything they showed me, taught me as they began to respond to what was brought forth.
-It hasn't been a 'fast' development--in spite of the initial experience.
+But continually, I was compassionately guided through so many fears to gain the confidence in connection that helped nurture me and has continued to teach me to this day.
+And to those who first ventured forward to be a part of the dialogue with The Mindful Heart, I am immensely and profoundly grateful for everything they showed me, taught me as they began to respond to what was brought forth.
+It hasn't been a 'fast' development––in spite of the initial experience.
 Maybe I just needed that experience so that it made an impact enough on me so I would respond.
 Channeling can also just come to us as a deep draw or sense of being compelled--we can feel called, lightly, lovingly, and uncertainly.

 We don't have to have the kind of experience I did.
 In fact, it's probably better not to.